hammerheim-game/hammerheim-rules/5-warbands.md

 a -1 to hit in close combat.
-Mark of Tzeentch: For the Model bearing this mark may have one spell from the Chaos Rituals or the Lesser Magic list (may cast spells while wearing armour).
+Mark of Tzeentch: For the Model bearing this mark may have one spell from the Chaos Rituals or the Lesser Magic list (may cast spells while wearing armor).
 The model counts as a magic user.

 #### Musicians Skills